- Chart

 Industry Overview

-Otter Tail Corporation operates in two main industries: regulated electric utilities and diversified manufacturing.
-The electric utility sector is characterized by stable demand, significant capital investment requirements, and increasing focus on renewable energy integration, grid modernization, and regulatory oversight.
-The manufacturing sector, particularly in engineered plastics and packaging, is competitive and influenced by economic cycles, material costs, and technological advancements.
+Otter Tail Corporation operates in two primary sectors: regulated electric utilities and diversified manufacturing.
+The electric utility sector is characterized by stable demand, regulatory oversight, and increasing pressure for renewable energy integration and grid modernization.
+The manufacturing sector is cyclical, influenced by economic conditions, industrial demand, and technological advancements.
+The plastics industry is competitive and driven by material innovation and manufacturing efficiency.

 Positioning